 Advocate for changes on a street near you

-At Our Streets Minneapolis we work with our community to select strategic advocacy priorities where we are best suited to make the biggest impact.
-While we don’t have capacity to advocate for improvements on every street in the city, we work hard to get local policies in place that will help make sure city streets are better places to bike, walk, and roll.
+At Our Streets Minneapolis, we work with our community to select strategic advocacy priorities where we are best suited to make the biggest impact.
+While we don’t have the capacity to advocate for improvements on every street in the city, we work hard to get local policies in place that will help ensure city streets are better places to bike, walk, and roll.

 If there is a street you’d like to change, we recommend getting started by taking these steps: